FHPythonUtils/PyLSR/DOCS/pylsr/index.md

     ):
 ```

-LSRLayer contains data on the layer such as the list of images, the name...
+LSRLayer contains data on the layer such as the list of images, the name,
 the size and the centre offset.

 ### LSRLayer().flatten